 PCR is among the most common of the lab techniques.
 Kary Mullis got a Nobel for it in 1993.
 And yet the paper presenting PCR was rejected both from Science and Nature, being published in a rather more obscure Methods in Enzymology in 1987.

 John Polanyi helped pioneer the field of chemical lasers, and Theodore Maiman is credited as the inventor of the laser.
-They both got Nobel prizes.
+The former got a Nobel prize.
 There's no need here to explain what lasers are useful for.

 Physical Review Letters rejected the paper as lacking scientific interest.
 Shortly thereafter they rejected T. Maiman's report of the first operating laser, on the same grounds.
 Polanyi read about this second rejection, quite by chance, while holidaying on an island in Georgian Bay.
 On returning to Toronto in September of 1960 he submitted the identical manuscript to the Journal of Chemical Physics, where it was promptly published.

 Since then, vibrational lasers and, in particular, chemical lasers (due, respectively, to C.K.N.
 Patel and G.C.
 Pimentel) have developed into the most powerful sources of infrared radiation.
 Polanyi is fond of asking sponsors of basic research who insist on evident promise of applications, whether they would have been far-sighted enough to support studies of barely detectable luminescence as a means to the development of the most powerful lasers in existence.

 Famously, Maiman's write-up was rejected by Physical Review Letters, whose editors judged it just another episode in the stream of research related to masers, led by Charles Townes and others.
 Equally famously, the laser was dubbed “a solution looking for a problem” — which Townes has said he regarded not as a joke but as a challenge

 Sources: Watts (2011)